 1] Defragment and Optimize Drives

 Windows has a Disk Defragmenter tool which has been there for a very long time.
-It improves performance by rearranging the files in such a way that they can be fetched quickly, i.e., less movement of the reading head.
+It improves performance by rearranging the files in such a way that they can be fetched quickly, i.e., with less movement of the reading head.
 The tool has been enhanced over the years, and you can also schedule the process.
-While you can choose to leave everything on Windows, or if you have a schedule, then you can set it for weekends, but make sure to keep the computer turned on.
+While you can leave everything on Windows, if you have a schedule, you can set it for weekends, but make sure to keep the computer turned on.

 2] Enable Write Caching